robcarver17/skipperman/docs/group_allocation_help.md

 These should be used at all events:

 - Sail number (this will automatically be added to the cadets)
-- Two handed partner (alternatively if 'Crew first name' and 'Crew surname' are mapped, these will be shown as a two handed partner).
+- Two handed partner (alternatively if 'Crew first name' and 'Crew surname' are mapped, these will be shown in Skipperman as a two handed partner) - unless it is a singlehander only training event.
 - Other information

 The following should also be included for training events:
 - Desired boat (use instead of boat class since it gives people the option of borrowing a club boat in one group, or having a backup group)
-- Wants MG (Can also be used to specify if you want eg a Seamanship course)
+- Wants MG (required if eg the boat class alone isn't enough to work out which group they should be in.
+Can also be used to specify if you want eg a Seamanship or Cadet Adventure course)
-- Boat ownership (if this contains the phrase 'Club boat' then a [club boat will be automatically allocated](#allocate-club-boat))
+- Boat ownership - to indicate [if a club boat is required](#allocate-club-boat))
 - Previous experience (Should only be used for cadets who are new to the club, otherwise we use the Skipperman records)
 - Can swim 25m
 - Has bouyancy aid